Sunday, April 06, 2025

 Posted On 04:29 by El NACHO 0 comments

-"Ali Hassan al Jaber has been martyred after his crew was ambushed in the region of Hawari near Benghazi," Al Jazeera said, without specifying who was behind the ambush or what day it took place.
+CAMERAMAN working for Al-Jazeera pan-Arab satellite channel was killed in an ambush near the rebel stronghold of Benghazi in eastern Libya, the television said.It was the first reported death of a journalist working for a foreign news organisation during the Libyan uprising."Ali Hassan al Jaber has been martyred after his crew was ambushed in the region of Hawari near Benghazi," Al Jazeera said, without specifying who was behind the ambush or what...

-Saturday 12 March 2011
+Saturday, 12 March 2011

 Forces loyal to Libyan leader Moammar Kadafi advanced eastward toward the strategic city of Port Brega